Strokestown: Make our town, your town

 If you live in, and around, Strokestown then you know what a great place it is.

-This little video will hopefully portray that to the world!
+This little video shows us off to the world!

 Strokestown has fantastic schools, public services, businesses, and most importantly, it has a wonderful community spirit.

 Don't just take our word for it; come and visit us, and find out for yourself.